Article originally published Nov. 20, 2017, and updated for accuracy and relevance.

 Applying This Standard Across Industries

-The new standard tries to consider circumstantial variations from one industry to the next.
-For example, a separate discussion in the new standard’s preamble, and in the final standard, addresses ladder usage specific to outdoor advertising.
+The standard tries to consider circumstantial variations from one industry to the next.
+For example, a separate discussion in the standard’s preamble, and in the final standard, addresses ladder usage specific to outdoor advertising.
 The primary change from the old standard is that outdoor advertising employers must now also comply with the 24-foot fixed ladder rule and provide fall protection for their employees once they’ve reached the working position.

 Regardless of the specific industry, the best option for employers who are striving to maintain the safest possible work environment would simply be to install safety systems on any ladder over 24 feet in length.
 In fact, some proactive companies take extra precaution, installing such systems on fixed ladders as short as 10 feet.
 The process to upgrade for these devices is quite easy and rarely involves a subcontractor for installation.